Resource Star (ASX: RSL) has interests in uranium exploration assets in the Northern Territory, Western Australia and Malawi.

 The company's main projects include joint ventures with Globe Metals and Mining on the Livingstonia Uranium Project and Machinga Rare Earths Project in Malawi, the 100%-owned Edith River Uranium Project in the Northern Territory and the Spinifex joint venture with Thundelarra Resources in Western Australia.

-The money was raised through a one for one non-renounceable entitlement issue of about 56.9 million shares at $0.02 each.
+The money will be raised through a pro rata one for one non-renounceable entitlement issue offered at $0.02 each.

 Part of the funds will be used to repay funding that was made available to Resource Star by Red Rock pending completion of the issue.